Project Management Techniques and Tools: Definitions and Tips

-What is the Classic Project Management technique best for?
+What is the Classic Project Management Technique best for?

 Visual representation of the Classic Project Management Technique

-2. Kanban Project Management Methodology
+Kanban Project Management Methodology

 How to use Kanban?

-- “To Do” column — When you first define a task you need to work on in the future you place it here.
+- “To Do” column — when you first define a task you need to work on in the future, you place it here,

-- “Doing” column — When you start working on a task you place it here.
+- “Doing” column — when you start working on a task, you place it here,

-What is Kanban best for?
+What is the Kanban Project Management Methodology best for?

-- Software development projects
+- Software development projects,

-- Any type of project with a well-established workflow and deadlines
+- Any type of project with a well-established workflow and deadlines.

 Visual representation of Kanban

-3. Program Evaluation and Review Technique (PERT)
+Program Evaluation and Review Technique (PERT)